Last updated: March 21, 2020 at 5:35 am

 - Edgar End and Max Nohl conduct the first intentional saturation dive.

-- George Commeinhes develops a two-cylinder open-circuit apparatus with demand regulator.
+- George Commeinhes develops open-circuit scuba.

 - The O-ring is invented.